TS-0910/Kaggle_House_Prices/README.md

 These are the scores based on the training data.<br/>
 <br/>
+When I used the actual test data and submitted it, RMSE was 0.13980.<br/> I thought this score is not bad, but for getting a better score, I could potentially take log of 1stFlrSF and use it as well.
+(I basically treated TotalBsmtSF and 1stFlrSF the same, but TotalBsmtSF includes zero values) <br/>
-When I used the actual test data and submitted it, RMSE was 0.13980.<br/> I thought by using different machine learning methods and choosing the best result, and combining other contestants approaches and results, I could get a better score.
+Also, by using different machine learning methods and choosing the best result, and combining other contestants approaches and results, I could get a better score too.